jjedwards2081/minecraft_wsserver/README.md

 python assessment.py
 ```

+- Prompts the user to input assessment criteria (e.g., minimum engagement score, sentiment thresholds).
-- Requires a `.json` event file from `/data`
+- Requires a `.json` event file from `/data`.
-- Uses Azure AI to analyze:
-  - Sentiment of chat messages
-  - Player engagement metrics
+- Compares player data against the provided criteria.
-- Outputs results to the console or a new file in `/data`
+- Outputs results to the console or saves them to a new file in `/data`.

 ---